Pediatric ureteroscopy

 If your child has special health concerns, they may be referred to the Children’s Health pediatric pre-op assessment program before their procedure for a more thorough check-up.
 This will help the medical team to better treat your child during the procedure.

-What questions should I ask my provider about a Pediatric Ureteroscopy?
+What questions should I ask my provider about a pediatric ureteroscopy?

 • How many ureteroscopy procedures have you performed?